EnriqManComp/Autonomous-Path-Pilot-ROS-turtlebot3/README.md

-# Autonomous Path Retention System in ROS using turtlebot3 waffle_pi
+# Autonomous Path Maintenance in ROS using turtlebot3 waffle_pi

 This project serves as a basic example of how to address the problem of keeping a robot within a path.